rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 ## [CLI Tool](../../cli/README.md)

 A CLI tool is available for operators to:
-- Initialize their RakuraiActivationAccount
+- Initialize their RakuraiActivationAccount.
-- Propose and approve changes
+- Propose and approve changes.
-- Update commission settings
+- Update commission settings.
-- Enable/disable Rakurai scheduler
+- Enable/disable the Rakurai scheduler.

 ---